10 week courses in Hove, Sussex

 Practical life skills with enough toughness to last a lifetime.

-Next course - Philosophy and Love
+Next course - Philosophy and Wisdom

-Free Introductory Evening 24 September 2024
+Free Introductory Evening 14 January 2025

 Philosophy aims to set you free.
 Free from pressures and worries, free from limiting ways of thinking, free to grow and be yourself.
 Take your first steps to freedom with our 10 week course.